New Survey Finds retirement for entrepreneurs Uncertain entrepreneurs are unsure they will retire comfortably

 Small business Management Skills

-According to the survey, 72 percent of small business owners were employed in the workforce before opening their business, but just 51 percent had management experience or expertise.
+According to the survey, 72 percent of entrepreneurs were employed in the workforce before opening their business, but just 51 percent had management experience or expertise.
 Generationally, 63 percent of millennials started their business without management experience, compared with only 49 percent of Gen Xers and 46 percent of baby boomers.

-Despite only one-half of small business owners having previous management experience, 84 percent personally handle finances/accounting for their business, and 72 percent are extremely /very confident in their ability to do so.
-Millennial small business owners are the least confident in this area, with 60 percent saying they are extremely/very confident, compared with 72 percent of Gen Xers and 76 percent of baby boomers.
+Despite only one-half of entrepreneurs having previous management experience, 84 percent personally handle finances/accounting for their business, and 72 percent are extremely /very confident in their ability to do so.
+Millennial entrepreneurs are the least confident in this area, with 60 percent saying they are extremely/very confident, compared with 72 percent of Gen Xers and 76 percent of baby boomers.

-To learn more about managing their business, small business owners turn to a variety of resources.
+To learn more about managing their business, entrepreneurs turn to a variety of resources.
 Twenty-four percent of millennials say they have used a local or regional small business association, 21 percent of Gen Xers have taken a college financial or small business course and 24 percent of baby boomers have attended a financial seminar or workshop.

 Even though some business owners sought some type of continuing education or professional development, 56 percent of all respondents have not taken any action to learn more about managing their business.